 AK Interactive AK1013 Matt Varnish Spray

-The matt finish is nice and very similar to The Army Painter, it kills the shine without making the colours too flat.
-However, I have noticed that sometimes the varnish can sometimes leave a slightly rough texture.
+Nice matt finish, similar to The Army Painter’s product.
+It kills the shine without making the colours too flat.
+However, I have noticed that the varnish can sometimes leave a slightly rough texture.
 I have not yet been able to find out exactly what this is due to, perhaps spraying too much or too far away?
-Still, similar to Tamiya Flat Clear, it’s not really noticeable at an arms-length.
+Still it’s not really noticeable at an arms-length.

 The Army Painter Anti-Shine Matt Varnish